- National Statistic: Yes

 A number of procedures are followed to quality assure the data.
 These processes are applied at all stages of the production process - at both granular and aggregate levels.

-Internal quality assurance is carried out at all main stages of processing.
-This is followed by a larger scale quality assurance, involving stakeholders and important individuals.
-A new addition to this year’s quality assurance was a parallel run of two aggregation systems (by service area and by component).
+Internal quality assurance is carried out at all key stages of processing.
+This is followed by a larger scale quality assurance, involving stakeholders and key individuals.
+A quality assurance follows a parallel run of two aggregation systems (by service area and by component).
 This made it possible to check the accuracy of the data and the processing system simultaneously.

 How we disseminate the data